Cook smarter

 A Dutch oven handles more cooking techniques than any other single pot in the kitchen.

 Braising.
-The classic Dutch oven technique.
+The classic Dutch oven cooking technique.
 Sear meat on the stovetop, add liquid, cover, and transfer to a low oven for hours.
-The heavy lid traps steam, keeping the cooking environment moist while the thick walls distribute heat evenly.
-Short ribs, pot roast, and coq au vin are all braise-in-a-Dutch-oven dishes.
+The heavy lid traps steam, keeping the environment moist while thick walls distribute heat evenly.
+Short ribs, pot roast, and coq au vin all happen in a Dutch oven.
+If you're looking for ideas, we have a full guide to how to braise meat that covers the technique in detail.

 Bread baking.
 Preheating a Dutch oven and dropping dough inside creates a sealed, steam-filled environment that mimics a professional deck oven.
-The trapped moisture keeps the crust from setting too early, allowing the bread to expand fully before the crust hardens.
-This is how most home bakers achieve artisan-quality sourdough with an open crumb and a shattering crust.
+The trapped moisture keeps the crust from setting too early, so the bread expands fully before the crust hardens.
+This is how most home bakers get artisan-quality sourdough with an open crumb and a shattering crust.
+I bake a loaf every week this way, and the difference between Dutch oven bread and a regular baking sheet is night and day.

 Deep frying.
 The thick cast iron walls maintain stable oil temperature better than thin-walled pots.
-When cold food hits the oil, the pot recovers heat quickly and evenly.
+When cold food hits the oil, a cast iron Dutch oven recovers heat quickly and evenly.

 Roasting.
 With the lid off, a Dutch oven roasts vegetables, whole chickens, or casseroles.
-It functions as an oven-within-an-oven, concentrating heat around the food.
+It works as an oven-within-an-oven, concentrating heat around the food.

 What is a Dutch oven made of